 Teaching became something I wanted try myself.

 I took a buyout from the newspaper in November 2015 and begin a 30-month journey to the classroom.
-I intend to build on BA and MA degrees I hold in Spanish from Ohio State University and Arizona State University and become a certified secondary education Spanish teacher by May 2018.
-I’m enrolled in Rio Salado College’s teacher training program and plan to train as a teaching intern in a Valley classroom starting in the fall of 2016.
+I built on BA and MA degrees I held in Spanish from Ohio State University and Arizona State University and became a certified secondary education Spanish teacher by May 2018.
+I enrolled in Rio Salado College’s teacher training program and trained as a teaching intern in the Kyrene and Tempe Elementary school districts from 2016 to 2018.

-I started this blog, The Classroom Scoop, to share my experiences as a new teacher, and to what I learn about education science, theory and policy along the way.
+I wrote this blog, The Classroom Scoop, to share my experiences as a new teacher, and to what I learn about education science, theory and policy along the way.